kareemassad/CIBC-Budgeting-App/CONTRIBUTING.md

 git checkout -b branchName
 ```

 3) After making your changes or adding any features, create a pull request.
 After it is reviewed it will be merged to the code base.

+## Pre-commit

+run `pre-commit install`

+`pre-commit run --all-files`